B.A.P (South Korean band): 2017–2019: Rose, Blue, Ego and departure from TS Entertainment

-2024: Documentary and reunion
+2024-2026: Documentary and support appearance

 On June 12, 2024, B.A.P announced a documentary titled "Man on the Moon".
 In the teaser, which included Bang Yong-guk, Moon Jong-up, Jung Dae-hyun and Yoo Young-jae, announced plans to reunite and release new music.
 It is unclear if Zelo will be involved in the comeback due to him undertaking his mandatory military service.
 On July 2, MA Entertainment confirmed former B.A.P members Bang Yongguk, Jung Daehyun, Yoo Youngjae, and Moon Jongup would be returning as a team.
 The album, Curtain Call, was released on August 8, with the group promoting under the name "Bang & Jung & Yoo & Moon."

 On November 28, MA Entertainment announced that the group would return with a winter album called Christmas With You.

 On September 9, 2025, Daehyun stated in an interview that the members would go back to their own individual activities, and that a future reunion, while not impossible, would be difficult due to the members' separate contracts.

+On June 24, 2026, five members Yongguk, Daehyun, Youngjae, Jongup, and Zelo made a surprise joint appearance in a studio to record the song "Name," a track from Daehyun's album Puzzl(ov)e.

+On July 5, 2026, Yongguk spoke about plans for the group's comeback next year to celebrate their 15th anniversary.